 As present in my digestion of Adam Grant’s conversation on how we can emerge from the ashes of rejection, we all have over a single identity that can be accessed by will; identities that serve in our definition of self and navigation of different fields across life.

-In thinking of our being as an element capable of existing divergently, we become, firstly, aware of the creativity transmitted through neurons within our bodies and expressed as projects and ventures in our external environment.
+In thinking of our being as an element capable of existing divergently, we become, firstly, aware of the creativity coursing within us which, through our actions, further reveals itself as projects and ventures in our external environment.
 Divergent thinking helps us understand that the skills we build in one field can be applied to other aspects of life.

 Secondly, our understanding opens up to the possible identities of people we hold in high esteem and fosters our forgiveness of their mere capacity to err as humans.
 When we strip spiritual leaders, for instance, of their title, we realize that they are but human, capable of existing within any professional and vocational line of identity.
 Too often do we place people on a pedestal, only to toss them aside when their lifestyle no longer suits our beliefs.
 Understanding the mere humanity of others curtails our obsession around expectations of perfection.

 Thirdly, and deeply vital, it helps us realize interesting ways to live.
-The simple understanding that one can be more than they’ve known; do more than we’ve been told we could; live, in the wholeness of our being, bears great reward for the self.
+The simple understanding that we can be more than we’ve known, do more than we’ve been told we could, and live, in the wholeness of our being, bears great reward for the self.

-Through the investment of my imagination in the uses of a fork, I found it to be a useful tool as a partitioner for hair, in the carving of shapes, for picking up the drain in a bathroom, in inflicting harm on someone or something – hey, I said there was no right answer -, for lifting up something nasty, as a tracer for when you can’t draw a fork but are mandated by your teacher to do so, as an item for peeling fruits, in playing with the sole of your feet, for making shapes in a sandcastle, as an emergency blade for making an incision to remove a deadly creature from someone’s body, and, of course, for eating.
+Through the investment of my imagination in the uses of a fork, I found it to be a useful tool as a partitioner for hair, in the carving of shapes, for picking up the drain in a bathroom, in inflicting harm on someone or something, for lifting up something nasty, as a tracer for when you can’t draw a fork but are mandated by your teacher to do so, as an item for peeling fruits, in playing with the sole of your feet, for making shapes in a sandcastle, as an emergency blade for making an incision to remove a deadly creature from someone’s body, and, of course, for eating.
 The self, too, can be applied within different identities.

 1 Question for You